 TradingBeasts is predicting steady, if unremarkable growth for DOGE.
-It has the coin trading at around $0.06 for much of the run-up to summer, eventually climbing to $0.074 in December 2021.
+It has the coin trading at $0.29 in December 2022.

 A more optimistic Dogecoin price prediction can be found at DigitalCoinPrice.
-They have the token fluctuating in price throughout the year, reaching $0.08 in the run up to summer before dipping back to $0.067 in November, then rallying at the end of the year and going into 2022 trading above $0.090.
+They have the token trading at $0.30 in November 2022, then rallying at the end of the year and going into 2023 trading above $0.36.

 Dogecoin Vs Bitcoin: What the Experts Say